genestack/user-tutorials/source/guide/pipelines-mappedQC-preprocessing_include.rst

 .. image:: images/multiple_qc_report_mapped_reads_qc.png

-This is helpful, because it allows you to see in comparison, how many reads in your experiment are unmapped, partially or improperly mapped.
+This is helpful, because it allows you to see in comparison, how many reads in your dataset are unmapped, partially or improperly mapped.

 Targeted sequencing QC report
 +++++++++++++++++++++++++++++